reorproject/reor/README.md

 ### Getting Started
-1. Download from the [Releases](https://github.com/reorproject/reor/releases) tab.
-Mac & Windows are currently supported with Linux support coming soon.
+1. Download from [reorproject.org](https://reorproject.org).
+Mac, Linux & Windows are all supported.
 2. Install like a normal App.

 ### Extra Linux packages: